MrSharpp/rust-sdl2/README.md

-# Permutations Array of layers of an image With Rust & SDL2
+# Permutated Array of layers into image With Rust & SDL2